vyper0016/3D-Space-Calculations/README.md

 # 3D-Space-Calculations
-A simple program to perform simple calculations related to points, vectors, plains and lines in 3D space (a work in progress)
+A simple program to perform calculations on objects in 3D space (points, vectors, planes, Spheres...)

 # Required Modules:
 - Numpy